stolostron/search-api/docs/API_ACCESS.md

 - A user can obtain their token with `oc whoami -t`
 - For a service account the token is in a secret [as explained here](https://docs.openshift.com/container-platform/4.9/authentication/understanding-and-creating-service-accounts.html).

-**IMPORTANT:** The service account must be granted access to the managed clusters and resources that you want to see in the search results.
+**IMPORTANT:** The user or service account must be granted access to the resources and managed clusters that you want to see in the search results.

 Use the token your requests `Authorization` header as `Bearer ${TOKEN}`.